-- Brian Bernard Rodan Executive Chairman
+Brian Rodan Executive Chairman Andrew Reid Managing Director

-- Andrew Reid Managing Director (resigned 18 March 2024) Darren Holden Independent, Non-Executive Director
+Darren Holden Independent, Non-Executive Director Graeme Smith Independent, Non-Executive Director

-- Graeme Smith

-Independent, Non-Executive Director

 Directors have been in office since the start of the financial year to the date of this report unless otherwise stated.
 For additional information on Directors, including details of the qualifications of Directors, please refer to the paragraph 'Information relating to the directors' of this Directors' Report.